 1.1 Appalachian State University is committed to the safety of faculty, staff, students, and visitors.
-One component of safety is a comprehensive emergency management program.
-This policy provides authority for the emergency management program at Appalachian State University and outlines requirements for emergency management plans, policies, and procedures.
+Such commitment requires a comprehensive emergency management program.
+This policy provides authority for an emergency management program at Appalachian State University and outlines requirements for emergency management plans, policies, and procedures.

 3.1 Business Unit